giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 $ python.exe client_web.py  (pycharm recomended, use virtualenv also)

-## Run as service (not a production for tests purpose only)
+## Try on-line

-There are a instance of the chatbot already configurated for tests available at the adress https://chatbotari.herokuapp.com/
+There are a instance of the chatbot, with the converter, already configurated for tests available at the adress https://chatbotari.herokuapp.com/

 ## Screens